vittoriom/CleanroomLogger/INTEGRATION.md

 $PROJECT_DIR/Carthage/Checkouts/CleanroomASL/BuildControl/bin/stripCarthageFrameworks.sh
 ```

-This script will ensure that the frameworks built by Carthage are stripped of unnecessary processor architectures.
-Without this step, Apple would reject your app submission because the Carthage frameworks would be included as universal binaries, which [isn’t allowed in App Store submissions](http://www.openradar.me/radar?id=6409498411401216).
+This script will ensure that any frameworks built by Carthage are stripped of unnecessary processor architectures.
+Without this step, Apple would reject your app submission because the framework would be included as universal binaries, which [isn’t allowed in App Store submissions](http://www.openradar.me/radar?id=6409498411401216).

 Once you’ve done this, try building your application.
 If you don’t see any errors, **_you’re all done integrating CleanroomASL!_**